ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/Easily-hosting-your-portfolio-online.md

 - Manages servers hosting your web-applications
 - Integrates with GitHub to deploy your web-applications

-All in a few clicks.

 The first half of this guide covers choosing and personalizing a portfolio template.
 After, we will push it to a GitHub repository and see how CodeCapsules interfaces with GitHub to make your portfolio public.

 ## Requirements & Prerequisite knowledge

-Hosting your portfolio on CodeCapsules is the easy part - so no knowledge about servers is necessary.
+Hosting your portfolio on CodeCapsules requires no previous knowledge about servers.
 To personalize and deploy your portfolio to CodeCapsules, you will need:

 - A text editor (I use [Sublime Text](https://www.sublimetext.com/)).
 - A [GitHub](https://www.github.com) account and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.

-It will also be helpful (though not necessary) to have some HTML knowledge to edit a portfolio template we will use.
+It will also be helpful (though not necessary) to have know some HTML, so you can easily edit a portfolio template we will use.

 ## Creating a portfolio